 Script: Was Leo attached to a harness and then yanked around, with the bear digitally superimposed on top of him?

 MLS: This question always comes up at Q&A’s, and Alejandro always calls this his “Houdini moment,” and says that telling anyone how he did it would spoil the magic trick, so he’d kill me if I said anything.
 But what he and the special effects guys did was just incredible.
 There’s that moment when the bear steps on Leo’s head and the weight just forces his head down, and I’m thinking, “How do you do that?”
-The breathing and snorting and fogging of the lens–it makes you feel like your there.
+The breathing and snorting and fogging of the lens--it makes you feel like you're there.

 Script: Finally, let me ask you a question that may come off as indecent, and if you tell me to strike it from this interview, it won’t see the light of day.
 There’s an absurd rumor that the grizzly bear raped Hugh Glass.
 Care to address this rumor?